facebookresearch/personal-timeline/README.md

 5. Activate the newly created environment
     ```conda activate <env>```

+6. Install pytorch following the instructions [here](https://pytorch.org/get-started/locally/).

-6. Install pip pkgs for the one's missing in conda repo:
+7. Install pip pkgs for the one's missing in conda repo:
-    ```pip install pillow_heif```
+    ```pip install pillow_heif wget scikit-learn```

-7. Install CLIP from OpenAI:
+8. Install CLIP from OpenAI:
     ```pip install git+https://github.com/openai/CLIP.git```

-8. Create a new directory under your home folder (this is where all your personal-data will be downloaded)
+9. Create a new directory under your home folder (this is where all your personal-data will be downloaded)
     ```$ mkdir ~/personal-data```

-9. In your repo, create a Sym link for the above created dir
+10. In your repo, create a Sym link for the above created dir
     ```$ ln -s ~/personal-data personal-data```

 # Step 1: Downloading your photos